Class Teacher: Mrs Andrews

 If you would like to contact either Mrs Andrews or Mrs Hole we are available after school most days and by class Dojo messenger or email on email@example.com

-Finn for showing a fantastic attitude towards his learning this week.
-Well done Finn!
+Clayton for showing a fantastic attitude towards her learning this week.
+Well done Clayton!

 It is important that the children in Year 5 continue to read regularly and still have the opportunity to share books and reading with adults.
 It is recommended to read everyday and it would be great if the children in 5A can read at home with an adult at least twice a week.
 Take the time to settle down together and enjoy a book.
 Have a look at the Year 5 recommended book list below for some excellent book choices.